2026-2027 Casper Residency Programs—How to Succeed

 Your Casper scores reflect your ability to use critical reasoning and social interpretation to effectively and ethically respond to professional and interpersonal dilemmas.
 Casper scores are Z-scores—standardized scores of applicants’ raw mean Casper scores.
 Acuity Insights also calculates an applicant’s percentile rank and quartile rank.

-Scores are divided into four equal parts, meaning a quarter of scores are placed in each quartile.
+Scores are divided into four equal parts.

-- 25% of applicants score in the first quartile (0-24 percentile)
+• 25% of applicants score in the first quartile (0-24 percentile)

-- 25% of applicants score in the second quartile (25-49 percentile)
+• 25% of applicants score in the second quartile (25-49 percentile)

-- 25% of applicants score in the third quartile (50-74 percentile)
+• 25% of applicants score in the third quartile (50-74 percentile)

-- 25% of applicants score in the fourth quartile (75-100 percentile)
+• 25% of applicants score in the fourth quartile (75-100 percentile)

-Scoring in the fourth quartile means your responses were thought superior to everyone who landed in the third, second, and first quartile, meaning you did better than 75% of other Casper test takers.
+Scoring in the fourth quartile means your responses were thought superior to everyone who landed in the third, second, and first quartiles, meaning you did better than 75% of other Casper test takers.
 Scoring in the first quartile doesn’t mean you failed; however, it does mean you performed worse than 75% of other Casper test takers.

-For more details, read How the Casper Test Is Scored.
+This Is How the Casper Test Is Scored.

 Can You Prepare for Casper?